PAIR-code/lumi/README.md

-# Lumi
+# Welcome to Lumi

-Lumi is a web app with AI-powered features to help you quickly read and understand [arXiv](https://arxiv.org/) papers.
+[Lumi](lumi.withgoogle.com) is a web app with AI-powered features to help you quickly read and understand [arXiv](https://arxiv.org/) papers.
 Features include:

-- ✏️ **AI-augmented annotations** - summaries at multiple granularities
+- ✏️ **AI-augmented annotations** - read summaries at multiple granularities
 - 🔖 **Smart highlights** - highlight text + ask questions
 - 🖼️ **Explain figures** - ask Lumi about images in the paper

 ![Screenshot of Lumi](assets/smart_ask_zoomed.png)

+## Using Lumi

+Lumi is available as an experimental demo at lumi.withgoogle.com!
+Try it out and [share feedback or other suggestions in our Discussions tab](https://github.com/PAIR-code/lumi/discussions).

+Please note that Lumi can only currently process arXiv papers under a Creative Commons license.

-## Ask Lumi questions
+**Tip: Ask Lumi questions**

 Select text or click an image to ask Lumi questions:

 | ![Screenshot of Lumi - asking questions about text](assets/questions_tutorial.png) | ![Screenshot of Lumi - asking questions about an image](assets/questions_image_tutorial.png) |
 | :--------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------: |

-## Running Locally
+## Running Lumi locally

 ### Set up Firebase functions and emulators